 I based these FAQs on some of the common questions I’ve received from prospective clients about my policies over nearly 20 years.
-Like the “What I Don’t Offer” page, they’re written to help you determine both whether I’m a fit for your organization and how I work as a professional.
+Like the “What I Don’t Offer” page, I wrote them to help you determine both whether I’m a fit for your organization and how I work as a professional.
 You can review “The Thrive Business Engagement Process” for a shorter version of some of these policies, but that doesn’t include the information that’s available here about payment or contracts.

 Obviously, you’re free only to read what applies to you and your organization and skip the rest.
 Keep in mind as you read, however, that I rarely make exceptions to these policies, especially since they are not unique from those most professional service providers implement.
 Declining to do so also protects us both legally.